 - Penalty points from 1 to 5 will be given for less serious offences. - Penalty points from 6 to 20 will be given for more serious offences.
-An offender with a total of 20 penalty points will have to attend a 1 1⁄2 -hour detention on Friday afternoon from 12h45 to 14h15. - Attending detention will cancel the 20 penalty points.
-Failure to attend detention will result in the offender being given 10 penalty points, which will be added to his previous points.
+An offender with a total of 20 penalty points will have to attend a 1 1⁄2 -hour detention on Friday afternoon from 12h45 to 14h15. - Failure to attend detention will result in the offender being given 10 penalty points, which will be added to his previous points.
 In other words, the pupils will have to make up the missed detention and serve an additional detention. - Points will be totalled every week and pupils will be informed whether they have to attend detention on the Friday of that week.
-Names of pupils on detention each week will be announced in assembly.
-Parents are notified via SMS and email that their child is in detention. - Penalty points are cancelled at the end of each term, but the record of detentions attended is continuous. - Pupils involved in any illegal substance-related incident are liable to immediate notification of a disciplinary enquiry, pending an investigation by the school and possibly the police. - An exclusion will be the extreme punishment for offences such as procurement, possession, use and sale of illegal substances, assault with grievous bodily harm, etc.
+Communication will be sent with a tear-off slip that must be returned to school. - Penalty points are cancelled at the end of each term, but the record of detentions attended is continuous. - Pupils involved in any illegal substance-related incident are liable to immediate notification of a disciplinary enquiry, pending an investigation by the school and possibly the police. - An exclusion will be the extreme punishment for offences such as procurement, possession, use and sale of illegal substances, assault with grievous bodily harm, etc.